 Chapter One: Sword and Friendship of Cepheus

 "Won't be long, kid," commented Saul as he gave Shun a big pat on the back.

-The child stared blankly at the rocky features paying no attention to the sea mist as it struck his face.
+The child stared blankly at the rocky features as the sea mist struck his face.

 "Brother…" Shun mumbled as he instinctively stepped back.
 But Ikki wasn't there to reach over and place his hands on his shoulders.
 Instead, soon he will once more say goodbye to the sailor and he would be alone with who knew what.
 Shun's body sank down as he held onto the rail.
 He closed his eyes, came back to his senses and rose back up.
 He had to be brave.
 "This is nothing compared to Death Queen Island," he reassured himself.
 Ikki would not want to see him like this.
 Besides, what could he do?
 Even if he ran away, he'd have no place to go.
 He doesn't even know how to swim.